riograndewaves/riograndewaves.github.io/wrri.md

 **Please help to restore a flowing river by responding!
 Your input can make a difference.**

-They have an [online survey](https://survey123.arcgis.com/share/2acd82fb2ab94a9e915283875d4fdc1d) for people to rank strategies to mitigate droughts.
+They have an [online survey](https://survey123.arcgis.com/share/2acd82fb2ab94a9e915283875d4fdc1d) for people to rank strategies (we have some suggestions below!) to mitigate droughts.
 It would be great if a large number of people (you!) could respond. **The deadline for input is June 30.**

    [The survey](https://survey123.arcgis.com/share/2acd82fb2ab94a9e915283875d4fdc1d) can be completed in just a few minutes -- you can do it now!
 It has 5 pages: